 Masonry stoves are designed to burn a hot fire, with the air supply and chimney damper wide open.
 This results in a clean burn, with little visible smoke.
 The distinctive feature of the heaters is a series of baffles to pull the heat out of the exhaust.
 The masonry absorbs the heat of the fire, then radiates it gradually back into the room.

 I first learned about masonry stoves while in high-school through an article in The Mother Earth News magazine (October-November, 1994).
 A house at Mother's Eco-Village in North Carolina included a masonry stove designed by Basilio Lepuschenko of Maine.
 Our initial house plans included only a wood cookstove in the kitchen, but later we built an addition to the house and we wanted an efficient fireplace for the new family room.
 I wrote away for Lepuschenko's stove plans and studied them intently, but the designs did not fit our space.
 The Missouri Masonry Stove Plans (Free PDF) are somewhat similar.
+And here are plans for a Contraflow Heater Core (Free PDF).

 We also ordered The Book of Masonry Stoves for more ideas, and we studied the pre-manufactured kits made from refractory cement.
 The kits cost thousands of dollars and still require brick or stone facing, plus the chimney.
 We could not afford such extravagence!